What Are Itemized Deductions and How Do They Work?

-How much tax you owe depends on your income, but the IRS allows you to claim deductions that reduce your taxable income and the amount of tax you ultimately owe.
+How much tax you owe depends on your income, but the federal government, through the Internal Revenue Service, allows you to claim deductions that reduce your taxable income and the amount of tax you ultimately owe.

-Itemized Deductions vs. Standard Deduction
+Itemized Deductions vs. Standard Deductions

 Taxpayers can use the standard deduction or take itemized deductions on their tax returns, but they can’t do both.
 The standard deduction is a set dollar amount that reduces a taxpayer’s taxable income.
 With the standard deduction, the taxpayer need not prove or calculate tax write-offs.
 The amount of the standard deduction is predetermined by the IRS and available to most taxpayers regardless of whether they qualify for any specific tax deductions.

 Itemized deductions require the taxpayer to selectively choose and calculate each deduction they qualify for — and keep records to back them up.